 Figure 3.
-Seasonal cycles of (a) upwelling intensity (in Sv, solid line) and surface dissolved inorganic nitrogen (DIN) concentration (in $mmol N m^{-3}$, dotted line); (b) surface (in $mmol N m^{-3}$, solid line) and mixed layer depth (MLD)-integrated phytoplankton biomass (in $mmol N m^{-2}$, dotted line); (c) phytoplankton depth-month distribution, showing the seasonal cycle of MLD (in m, solid line) within the focus region.
+Seasonal cycles of (a) upwelling intensity (in Sv, solid line) and surface dissolved inorganic nitrogen (DIN) concentration (in $mmol\ N\ m^{-3}$, dotted line); (b) surface (in $mmol\ N\ m^{-3}$, solid line) and mixed layer depth (MLD)-integrated phytoplankton biomass (in $mmol\ N\ m^{-2}$, dotted line); (c) phytoplankton depth-month distribution, showing the seasonal cycle of MLD (in m, solid line) within the focus region.
 The shaded area indicates the decline phase of MLD-integrated phytoplankton biomass.

-concentrations in the mixed layer as well as at the surface decreased.
-Hence, we infer that seasonal mixed layer deepening and shoaling alone is an important factor in driving phytoplankton concentrations at the ocean surface, as observed for instance from satellite images.
+shoaling alone is an important factor in driving phytoplankton concentrations at the ocean surface, as observed for instance 190 from satellite images.

-- While dilution caused a decrease in winter surface phytoplankton biomass, it explained only part of the observed biomass decrease.
+While dilution caused a decrease in winter surface phytoplankton biomass, it explained only part of the observed biomass decrease.
 The decline persisted, even though attenuated, when integrating phytoplankton over the mixed layer (Fig. 3b).
-The phytoplankton concentration at the surface and within the mixed layer declined by around 70%, while it declined by around 30% for MLD-integrated biomass between late April and late July (shaded area in Fig. 3 & 4.6, hereafter referred to as the decline phase).
-The decline of surface phytoplankton concentrations can be attributed to the decline due to the increase in - 200 mixed layer volume ΔV (dilution effect, see Eq.
+The phytoplankton concentration at the surface and within the mixed layer declined by around 70%, while it declined by around 30% for MLD-integrated biomass between late April and late July (shaded area in Fig. 3 & 4, hereafter referred to as the decline phase).
+The decline of surface phytoplankton concentrations can be attributed to the decline due to the increase in mixed layer volume ΔV (dilution effect, see Eq.
 5) and the decrease in biomass ΔB within the mixed layer through local biological and physical processes (see Eq.
 5).
 During the decline phase, ΔV contributed by slightly more than half to the concentration change, while ΔB contributed slightly less than half.
 That is, the dilution effect due to the deepening mixed layer in the decline phase amplified the decline of surface biomass concentrations by approximately a factor of two.
 However, dilution could not fully explain the low phytoplankton biomass in conditions where the supply of nitrogen is ample; in such conditions, MLD-integrated biomass still declined by around 30%.